AtongWang/ScenarioFuzz/README.md

 Our experimental results demonstrate that this approach effectively and accurately identifies corner cases in autonomous driving systems, exposing a series of system bugs.

-Our paper titled "ScenarioFuzz: Identifying Critical Scenarios in Autonomous Driving through Fuzz Testing with Scenario Evaluation Model" has been submitted for the second round of review at ICSE 2024.
+Our paper titled " Dance of the ADS: Orchestrating Failures through Historically-Informed Scenario Fuzzing" has been accepted at ISSTA2024!

 ## Testing Environment